 Mar 15, 2012 — In Revelations, Elaine Pagels explores the New Testament's controversial book.
 It debuts at No. 5.

-Mar 7, 2012 — Princeton religious scholar Elaine Pagels puts the tales of death and destruction from the New Testament's final book into historical context in Revelations: Visions, Prophecy and Politics in the Book of Revelation.
+Mar 7, 2012 — Princeton religious scholar Elaine Pagels puts the New Testament's last book in historical context.

 Mar 20, 2008 — Today, as Christians around the world commemorate Good Friday, Christian scholar and former priest John Dominic Crossan joins Fresh Air to discuss the historical Jesus, the role of crucifixion in antiquity, and the beginnings of Christianity.